dustinpfister/blog_posts/_posts/js-javascript-iframe.md

 ```

-## 2 - Pointing and iframe to a url
+## 2 - Pointing an iframe to a url

 This can sometimes work, but it might not also these days because of security concerns.
 When pointing to a url that is at a different domain than that of the domain at which the parent page exists at it can some times result in an same origin related error.
 Some websites send a header that informs the browser to not display the site in the iframe to prevent a kind of attack known as [click jacking](https://en.wikipedia.org/wiki/Clickjacking).
 This is a more advanced topic for iframes, so I will not get into this is detail here in this beginners post on javaScript and iframes.